ctrueden/tykroll.com/works.md

 __[Earth Song – Flute Choir (2021)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0260284)__
 <br>_Piccolo, 3 flutes, Alto, Bass, Contrabass (optional)_
 <br>Dedicated to the Madison Flute Club on the Occasion of its 20th Anniversary Celebration, Earth Song is, more than anything else, music _about_ music, about the act of coming to together to play the flute.
 With some years playing in world flute circles, I find this "power of the pentatonic scale" idea compelling.
-Earth Song opens and closes with a sweeping melody reminisint of folk music.
-The middle section is a completely different treatment of the pentatonic scale, a complex fugue loosely inspired by Mbuti melodies.
+Earth Song opens with a sweeping melody reminisint of folk music.
+This gives way to a different treatment of the pentatonic scale, a fugue loosely inspired by Mbuti melodies.
 The subject, felt in 10/8 time, is superimposed over a 5/4 pulse for a lively, syncopated dance.
 <br>Madison Flute Club Premiered Earth Song May 7th and the Chamber Choir will play it at the [National Flute Association](https://www.nfaonline.org/convention/2022-convention) August 12th, 2022.

 __[Winter Scenes – Flute Quartet (2019)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0245038)__